zm1990s/dify-docs/en/learn-more/use-cases/how-to-integrate-dify-chatbot-to-your-wix-website.md

    ![Embed Into Site Option](../../../img/best-practice-wix-2.png)

-5. Copy the displayed iFrame code.
+5. Select an appropriate style and copy the displayed iFrame code.
 For example:

    ![iFrame Code Example](../../../img/best-practice-wix-3.png)